gbid/llm-voice-agent-retellai/README.md

 - **Function call authentication** - Currently only webhook calls are signature-verified, but function calls (/api/functions/*) should also be authenticated to prevent unauthorized access
   - I guess technically, a caller needs the same info (tracking_number, postal_code) to call the endpoint directly as calling it via the RetellAI voice agent.
     However, we still do not want to prevent direct API access to the functionality for security reasons.
+- **Serverless deployment** - Deploy to AWS Lambda/Vercel/Railway as mentioned in problem statement instead of local server
 - **Bonus exercise from problem statement** (Post-Call QA with LLM and call log)